“You’ve never been on your own roof before?”

 “Here, let me see.”

 He ran a hand up my arm and was greeted with the prickly sensation of goosebumps on skin.
 I pulled away, watching him look through the telescope at a distance.
 Despite the dark backdrop, the moonlight made him sparkle.
 Cool and comfortable was the name of his game.
-Unlike me, the boy whose heart beat too fast when skin grazed his.
+Unlike me, the boy whose heartbeat too fast when skin grazed his.
 The boy who had a hard time keeping cool among the muggy weather on a July night.

-“I don’t get what you find so appealing about this” he said, still looking at the moon.
+“I don’t get what you find so appealing about this,” he said, still looking at the moon.

 “Well, I don’t get what’s so appealing about you.”

 “Was that supposed to be an insult?”
-His laugher filled up the air.
+His laughter filled up the air.
 “Because if it was, I’m gonna need to put some real effort into this insult boot camp I’m putting you through.”

 He pulled away from the telescope, his emerald green eyes locking on to mine.
 Everything about him was so different and exotic.
 His gaze could flip between stern and soft at a moment’s notice but under his stern embrace is when I felt most protected.
-His ears were also pierced with gold and silver studs a year ago on his 16th birthday in order celebrate his newfound manhood.
+His ears were also pierced with gold and silver studs a year ago on his 16th birthday in order to celebrate his newfound manhood.
 Every word he uttered made me want to give up my life here in Arizona and follow him somewhere deep into the unforgiving night.
 My body shuddered.
 We were almost touching each other now.

 “You got it, right?”

 I nodded and fooled around with the small blue bag that laid near the top of the ladder leading to our attic.
 Out came the two bottles of Château I stole from my mother’s wine cabinet last night.
 Little beads of sweat fell on to the bottle when I placed it down in front of him and tossed the black corkscrew over.
 Off went the corks and down went the sweet and bitter liquid that burnt my throat.